Hectoraisin/tomisin-olujinmi/content/posts/b2b-saas-landing-page/index.md

 A/B tests should be concentrated on the parts of the landing page that directly influence conversions: copy length, headlines, form fields, call-to-action and key visuals.

 There are no set rules for A/B testing though.
-Yourhttps://www.q personal experience and campaign goals should inform the tests you perform.
+Your campaign goals should inform the tests you perform.

 ## 5. Keep it simple
 ![keep it stupid simple](keep-it-stupid-simple.webp)